 If your new company does not cover relocation costs, make sure that you consider these costs into your budget.

 Do you need to sell your house?
 You’ll need to account for those costs too.
-Don’t forget to include costs of hotel stays to visit or look for a place to live, as well as any costs for temporary housing while you’re getting settled.
+Don’t forget to include the costs of hotel stays to visit or look for a place to live, as well as any costs for temporary housing while you’re getting settled.

 While a substantial raise may be a very attractive prospect, be sure that you are also considering the cost of living in the area that you’re moving to.
 Find out what the average rent or mortgage payment costs.
 What do homes in the area sell for on average?

-Other things to consider for cost of living is the cost of food and gas in the area.
+Other things to consider for the cost of living is the cost of food and gas in the area.
 You can find most of this information easily online or through a realtor.

 Though the idea of packing some suitcases and just making a home wherever you land may sound exciting, rarely does that lack of planning benefit you in the long run.